nus-mmsys/QUETRA/README.md

 - to change the default buffer capacity (30/60s), edit `MediaPlayerModel.js` located at `dash.js/src/streaming/models/` and change the value of
     - `BUFFER_TIME_AT_TOP_QUALITY_LONG_FORM` (when content is more than 10 minutes),
     - `BUFFER_TO_KEEP` (when content is less than 10 minutes)
+- if the buffer capacity is different from what is used in the paper (30/60, 120, 240), a new pre-computed array for expected buffer slack (based on queueing model) `slack[]` needs to be provided
 - change `RICH_BUFFER_THRESHOLD`, `BUFFER_PRUNING_INTERVAL`, `DEFAULT_MIN_BUFFER_TIME_FAST_SWITCH`, `BUFFER_TIME_AT_TOP_QUALITY` by setting them equal to buffer capacity, as they are not applicable to ELASTIC, BBA, and QUETRA.
 - To log the events into browser log, add the following lines of code:
-  - Add following code at the end of `getCribbedMetricsFor` function before returing values (line 278), inside the file `dash.js/samples/dash-if-reference-player/app/main.js`:
+  - Add following code at the end of `getCribbedMetricsFor` function before returning values (line 278), inside the file `dash.js/samples/dash-if-reference-player/app/main.js`:

            ```
            let lastRequest = dashMetrics.getCurrentHttpRequest(metrics),
            p_downloadTime = 1,
            lastRequestThroughput = 0,
            bytes = 0;

            if (lastRequest!== null && lastRequest.trace && lastRequest.trace.length) {
              p_downloadTime = (lastRequest._tfinish.getTime() - lastRequest.tresponse.getTime()) / 1000;
              bytes = lastRequest.trace.reduce(function (a, b) { return a + b.b[0];}, 0);